 I waited around 30 minutes on my visit during the week.
 On the weekends, you might have to wait up to an hour.
 But the wait is worth it.

-While I was waiting in line, I took a peak into the small kitchen manned by two men in black shirts.
-I couldn’t believe how much food they were pumping out.
 Not only were these chefs making food for everyone in line, but they were also doing endless to-go orders.
 The operation was impressive to watch, especially for such a small space.

 Selera Rasa Nasi Lemak Menu

-There was something for everyone on the menu at Selera Rasa Nasi Lemak.
-You had your choice of seven different meals.
 Each meal came with rice, sambal, an egg, and cucumbers.
-You then had the option to add a chicken wing, fish, otak-otak, or all of the above.
+You then could add a chicken wing, fish, otak-otak, or all of the above.

 Royal Rumble Nasi Lemak